jgnewman/strux/README.md

 ## What problem does it solve?

-**In short, you don't write disptaches and subscribes _within_ your components.
+**In short, you don't write disptaches and subscriptions _within_ your components.
 Instead, use Strux to just plug those components together in another file.**

 tl;dr; –